utahorange/cisco-share-resources/how-to-make-your-own-packet-tracers.md

 4. Begin checking off all the items you want scored
    - can show completion percentage
 5. Copy initial network from answer network
-6. Clear what you want to clear
+6. Clear what you want to clear and/or lock specific items
    - on switch (privileged exec mode)
    ```
    erase startup-config